 Joseph has the same price history as Mary.
 The white/gold versions of both pieces have thin gold trim lines on some of the clothing edges, as seen in the photo of the white/gold Holy Family group shown later in this post.
 Joseph is 9.5” high.

 The Christ Child with Lamb rounded out the set’s introductory year, and is 2.5” high.
 The first pricings were $215 for white and $275 for the color (top photo).
 The lower photo shows the added gold version.
-1989 pricing was $150 (a rare reduction!), $250 white/gold, and $290 color.
+The lower photo shows the added-gold version which was $250.
 Like the original 1950s Holy Family, the baby is removable to accommodate the tradition in some Catholic families of not placing the child into the manger until Christmas Eve.

 All of the Three Kings were introduced in 1983, and all had the same introductory prices for white ($315) and color ($445).
-Their 1989 prices were $375 white, $425 white/gold, and $475 color.
+Their 1989 price was $425 for white/gold.
 The “gifts” they hold may be deliberately removable but this too is unconfirmed although several pieces have been seen for sale without them.

 This is Melchior who is 7” high.
 According to legend he was the King of Arabia and his gift is gold.